hopecris31/Reddit_Transformer/README.md

 # ChatRPT(Reddit Pretrained Transformer)
+##NOTE: the main file is named "Reddit Pretrained Transformer Colab".
+If you are here to grade this project, look at that file, and not the others.
+If you are looking to run the code with the saved model from google drive, then run the Colab named "RPT load from drive colab."
+Make sure your exact filepaths are the same as stated in the program, or you will encounter errors.
 ###### Goal: To fine-tune GPT-2 with a Reddit comment corpus.
 When the program user enters the beginning of a phrase or sentence, the program should finish the phrase or sentence in a way that "sounds like a Redditor" (or at least an answer that Reddit would have probably given).
 This Project was inspired by our N-Gram Language Model project, along with the Fine-Tuning a Pre-Trained Model class programming activity.

 ## 🤩Phase 1: Loading the Dataset